YHernGg8/EcoDrop/docs/DEVELOPERS.md

 ## Project Overview

-This is a **dynamic web application** for the EcoDrop initiative, developed for KitaHack2026 by students at Universiti Sains Malaysia (USM).
+This is a **dynamic web application** for the EcoDrop initiative, developed for KitaHack2026 by students at Taylors University, Universiti Teknologi Malaysia (UTM) and Universiti Sains Malaysia (USM).
 The platform enables users to identify recyclable materials via AI, locate nearby recycling centers, and track their environmental impact.

 **Key Characteristics:**